Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/01-Explore-Azure-Synapse.md

     | 772 | Mountain-100 Silver, 42 | Mountain Bikes | 3399.9900 |
     | ... | ... | ... | ... |

-6. Uncomment the *,header=True* line (because the products.csv file has the column headers in the first line), so your code looks like this:
+6. Uncomment the *,header=True* line (because the sales.csv file has the column headers in the first line), so your code looks like this:

     ```Python
     %%pyspark
-    df = spark.read.load('abfss://files@datalakexxxxxxx.dfs.core.windows.net/product_data/products.csv', format='csv'
+    df = spark.read.load('abfss://files@datalakexxxxxxx.dfs.core.windows.net/sales_data/sales.csv', format='csv'
     ## If header exists uncomment line below
     , header=True
     )